jheyday/RUniformanceGrabber/README.md

 # RUniformanceGrabber
-A Package for R that communicates with a Honeywell PHD Server via the rClr and phdapinet.dll
+A Package for R that communicates with a Honeywell PHD Server via the package rClr and phdapinet.dll
 # Installation

 Requires a 32-bit install of R, [version 4.1.3](https://cran.r-project.org/bin/windows/base/old/4.1.3/) was the last released version supporting 32-bit.